rafeca/dotfiles/Readme.md

 Configure color profiles.
 Go to `Edit -> Color profiles` and set RGB space to `sRGB IEC61966-2.1`.
 The color management policy for RGB should be "Convert to Working RGB".

-# Debian configuration
+## Debian configuration

 This repo can also be used to configure debian systems.
 To do so, just run:

     $ debian/configure.sh

-This will install some basic utilities.
-From here you can install and configure the other stuff:
+## Common configuration

+This is the basic configuration, which is common for OSX/Linux.

+This must be executed after configuring all the other stuff.

     $ zsh/configure.sh
     $ git/configure.sh